0xPARC/0xparc-intro-book/easy/src/intro.typ

 cost of doing the computation directly).
 Can we bring that number down?
 What other cryptographic systems can be build on top of this technology?

-It is as if we have stepped through a door into a different biome in the Labyrinth of Cryptography.
-Behind us are a series of doors and rooms that housed great Ideas in first-generation cryptography; we have explored, exploited, and mastered these Ideas for many decades.
-Abruptly, the rooms in this new biome contain Ideas at a much bigger scale.
-In front of us, intrepid explorers have actually gone even further, into rooms that house even harder to imagine behemoths of Ideas, such as witness encryption (WE) and indistinguishability obfuscation (IO).
+In the Labyrinth of Cryptography, behind us are a series of doors and rooms that housed great Ideas in first-generation cryptography; we have explored, exploited, and mastered these Ideas for many decades.
+After a specific door, however, the rooms in the Labyrinth suddenly now house Ideas at a much bigger scale, as if we stepped into a completely different biome.
+In front of us, intrepid explorers have actually gone even further, into rooms that house even bigger behemoths of Ideas, such as witness encryption (WE) and indistinguishability obfuscation (IO).

 It is easy to be carried away by the staggering possibilities and imagine a